Grid (series): Grid (2019)

 A fourth installment in the Grid series, simply known as Grid, was released on 11 October 2019 for Microsoft Windows, PlayStation 4, and Xbox One, and November for Stadia.
 It features vehicles from the Le Mans GT and Daytona Prototype.
 The game was developed under Fernando Alonso's consultation and employs a new AI system, called "Nemesis".
 Opponents can be driven by up to 400 different AI profiles, each simulating different driving styles and behaviours.

 Grid Legends (2022)

-A fifth instalment in the Grid series, simply known as Grid Legends, was released on 25 February 2022 for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S.
+A fifth instalment in the Grid series, known as Grid Legends, was released on 25 February 2022 for Microsoft Windows, macOS, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S.